INTERNSHIPS

-Law interns & externs will work under the supervision of GIP’s Staff Attorneys.
-Students may have the opportunity to participate in all stages of post-conviction innocence work, including:
+Law interns & externs must currently be enrolled in a law school program and will work under the supervision of GIP’s Staff Attorneys.
+Students in this role may have the opportunity to participate in all stages of post-conviction innocence work, though typically with a focus on either the screening and investigation of cases or active representation case litigation.
+Some of the responsibilities for law student interns include:

 - Reviewing case documents